sfigg/commercialization-public/test/hlk/testref/wi-fi-direct-performance-scenario-tests.md

 Invitation - This value sets up the stack to do Invitation over the Wi-Fi Direct protocol between 2 PCs during pairing.
 This will check if default GO profile is present, and if not, will toggle autonomous GO on/off to create a default GO profile before continuing the test.

 JoinExitingGO - This value sets up the stack to do a Join Existing GO scenario between 2 PCs during pairing.
-Note that due to the usage pattern for discoverability in WFDP2P/PeerFinder scenario layers (always sets discoverable), and the Pair API’s preference for doing GO Negotiation before joining existing GO, this more specific setup is only possible using the WFDPlatform scenario layer.
+Note that due to the usage pattern for discoverability in WFDP2P/PeerFinder scenario layers (always sets discoverable), and the Pair API's preference for doing GO Negotiation before joining existing GO, this more specific setup is only possible using the WFDPlatform scenario layer.

 ### <span id="LocalRole"></span><span id="localrole"></span><span id="LOCALROLE"></span>LocalRole